Get notified of page updates

 References:

-Pal T, Bonner BS, Cragun D, et al. “A High Frequency of Mutations in Young Black Women With Breast Cancer Residing in Florida.”
+Pal T, Bonner BS, Cragun D, et al. “A High Frequency of BRCA Mutations in Young Black Women With Breast Cancer Residing in Florida.”
 Cancer, initially published online August 19, 2015.

 Disclosure